 It’s only $2.99 and with the e-book version, you can take this handy step-by-step guide wherever you’re going to be folding!
-Giving the e-book along with a pack of Starburst wrappers would be an excellent gift.
+For an excellent crafty gift, give the e-book along with a pack of Starburst.
 The purchased book can be read on the iPad, Kindle, e-reader, or your computer screen so it’s portable and versatile.

 Thanks for your support of Fluffyland Craft & Sewing Blog, and enjoy crafting!

 Have you been wondering how to make the amazing bracelets from Starburst wrappers?
 A simple folding method, plus some finishing tips, will help you make your very own Starburst bracelet.
 It looks like a lot of steps, but after you’ve made a few links you’ll have the folding method memorized.
 The average bracelet takes 30-36 Starburst wrappers, so save up!
 Ask friends to unwrap carefully and “donate”, and to avoid candy binges and sugar highs, unwrap all your Starbursts and save them in a ziploc bag for later.
 You can save money by buying Starbursts in bulk from Amazon.

 If you’re clever, you can make this bracelet from any rectangular wrapper: dum dum wrappers, tootsie roll wrappers, most gum wrappers, now and laters… be creative, there are lots of options!

 Keep in mind that when you have finished, you need the bracelet to be big enough to slide on and off your wrist without too much trouble.
 Because of the folding method, the bracelet will stretch slightly, so this shouldn’t be much of a problem.., but be careful.
 This is the only tutorial that contains the ending method that blends in with the rest of the bracelet; it’s very tricky but entirely feasible.

 Click on any of the photos for a larger view.